Well, If you live in Britain.. you may not for long.

-There is a Movement in Britain now by Islamic Muslim Men to force ALL WOMEN in Britain to undergo MANDATORY REMOVAL of the female genitalia.
+There is a movement in Britain now by Islamic organizations to force ALL WOMEN in Britain to undergo MANDATORY REMOVAL of the female genitalia.
 (Clitorechtomy)

 footnote: This movement has already begun in the United States, as well.

 * This will not ONLY APPLY to muslim women… This will apply to ALL WOMEN !

 Perhaps the women in Britain should start a movement for MANDATORY FORCED MALE PENILECHTOMIES for ALL MUSLIM MEN.